Tanya0xCyber/Web-Application-Security-Assessment-DVWA/Vulnerabilities/Brute_force.md

 ## Overview

-Brute Force is an authentication attack where multiple username and password combinations are tested until valid credentials are discovered.
-The effectiveness of the attack depends on the application's authentication controls.
+Brute Force is an authentication attack where multiple username and password combinations are tested until valid credentials are identified.

 ## Security Level Comparison